Big Bird: Performing Big Bird

 Director Jon Stone, in the 1994 documentary The World of Jim Henson, revealed that the Big Bird costume actually did not have any openings that would allow the actor to see; a small television was strapped to the actor's chest to allow him to navigate.
 The camera was set up for Spinney by technician Walt Rauffer, on the suggestion of director Bob Myhrum.
 Rauffer rigged the camera to a harness strapped to Spinney's chest; Spinney reported that they called the camera "the electronic bra".
 When Big Bird's performer is performing on location and cannot get a video feed, a small hole is made in the costume to allow him to see.
 In such cases, Big Bird wears a necktie to cover the hole.
 This can also be seen in the Sesame Street Live shows.

 In scenes where Big Bird and Oscar the Grouch (both characters performed by Spinney) interact in a scene together, the situation has varied depending on the number of lines one or the other is given.
 When Spinney performed Big Bird, a second puppeteer operated Oscar to Spinney's vocals.
 Beginning in 1997, Vogel would operate Big Bird and Oscar was performed by Spinney as usual until 2015.

-In 2015, due to being diagnosed with dystonia, Spinney no longer puppeteered the Big Bird suit full-time.
+In 2015, due to being diagnosed with dystonia, Spinney no longer puppeteers the Big Bird suit full-time.
 Matt Vogel took over puppetry duties, manipulating the puppet to Spinney's vocals (either pre-recorded, dubbed in post-production, or provided live on set).
 Spinney continued to provide Big Bird's voice on the series for seasons 46 and 47, as well as select commercials, online videos, and the special Once Upon a Sesame Street Christmas.
 Afterwards, Spinney entered semi-retirement, and Matt Vogel fully assumed the role.
 Despite this, Spinney continued to receive onscreen credit for playing the characters through Season 50.

 On October 17, 2018, Spinney announced his official retirement from both his characters.
-The following day, he recorded his final performances as Big Bird and Oscar the Grouch as part of Episode 5022 for the series' landmark 50th anniversary, though, when the episode aired, none of his vocals were kept in.
-Spinney's final vocal performance as Big Bird to air was in the cold open for Episode 4920.
+The following day, he recorded his final performances as Big Bird and Oscar the Grouch as part of Episode 5022 for the series' landmark 50th anniversary.